When selecting a candidate, companies usually include a comprehensive recruitment process.

 A pre-employment Numerical reasoning assessment

-Common assessment test companies most widely used in your pre-employment exam.
+Common assessment test companies are most widely used in your pre-employment exam.

 - SHL Numerical Reasoning